vinniewrote/green-energy-gatsby/src/pages/about/index.md

 ---
+heading: About GEC
+path: /about
 templateKey: about-page
-path: /about
 title: About Us
----
+image: /img/jumbotron.jpg
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+intro:
+  blurbs: []
+  heading: intro heading
+  description: "\n"
+main:
+  heading: Great coffee with no compromises
+  description:
     Green Energy Consultants was founded in 2002 to help businesses like yours keep up with and take advantage of the ever-changing energy landscape.

 Green Energy Consultants' mission is to provide our customers with an apples to apples comparison of electricity options available as well assist in the development of an energy strategy customized to the needs and unique environment of their company.
 Green Energy Consultants will provide Demand Side Management products and services designed to reduce kw, therm/btu demand, and consumption at each customer load center.
 In addition, Green Energy Consultants looks for ways to reduce carbon emissions and decrease greenhouse gases, all while saving our customers money.